ruizrica/Coding-Demo-RR91521/README.md

 ```

 ### Unit Tests:
 testLoadDevices - Tests that [[CoreDataController sharedCache] getAllDevices] returns a object count greater than 0.
-It also tests the Device class properties deviceID and name on a test object from returned function.
+It also tests the Device class properties deviceID and name on a test object from the returned function.
 <br/>
 <br/>
-testGetReadingsForDevice - Tests that [[CoreDataController sharedCache] getReadingsForDevice] returns a object of type Reading.
-It also tests the Device class properties type on a test object from returned function.
+testGetReadingsForDevice - Tests that [[CoreDataController sharedCache] getReadingsForDevice] returns an object of type Reading.
+It also tests the Device class properties type on a test object from the returned function.

 ### [Problems Found](#Problems):
 * *NSInvalidArgumentException*
-  * Error loding api data into Core Data.
+  * Error loading api data into Core Data.
   * **Solution:** Added data validation to CoreDataController and corrected type casting.<br/>
     **CoreDataController.m**<br/>
     -(NSArray *)validateObjects:(NSArray *)objectDictionaries